Markets and Economy Above the Noise: Will policy uncertainty harm the US economy?

 The average time to recovery is three months from a 5%-10% downturn and eight months from a 10%-20% correction.

-Market corrections, while common, are always unsettling.
-Investment strategists lose sleep too.
-In the midst of this current global market sell-off, I spent the wee hours reminding myself of what I’ve absorbed over the years about market corrections and volatility.
-Here are some important reminders to keep in mind if the current sell-off is causing you to lose sleep as well.
+Market corrections and larger drops are always unsettling.
+Investors lose sleep wondering when the stock market will level off and (hopefully) turn around.
+In the midst of the recent global market sell-off, I spent the wee hours reminding myself what I’ve absorbed about market corrections and volatility over the years.
+Here are some comforting thoughts for when market conditions keep you up at night.

 Since the early 1980s, there’s been a greater than 5% drawdown in the S&P 500 Index in every year but two (1995 and 2017).1

 The average time to recovery from a 5%-10% downturn is three months.
-The average time to recovery from a 10%-20% correction is eight months.6
+The average time to recovery from a 10%-20% correction is eight months.3

 Investors likely know that returns can be significantly impaired if they miss the best days in the market, but they may not realize that the best and worst days tend to group together.
-In fact, of the 30 best days in the stock market in the past 30 years, 24 happened during the “tech wreck,” the Global Financial Crisis, and the COVID-19 pandemic.8
+In fact, of the 30 best days in the stock market in the past 30 years, 24 happened during the “tech wreck,” the Global Financial Crisis, and the COVID-19 pandemic.5 The market saw massive losses in response to tariffs and then massive gains a day later when tariffs were put on hold.

-Long-term investors have usually been better served by adding to portfolios rather than by withdrawing money during corrections.9
+Long-term investors have usually been better served by adding to portfolios rather than by withdrawing money during corrections.6

 Source: Bloomberg, as of 8/2/24, based on the S&P 500 Index.